|

 - Understand the design theory of standard C (99): key programming concepts and their compatibilities;

-- Be able to handle any intermediate programming problem by using standard C under Linux;
+- Be able to handle any intermediate programming problem by using standard C in Linux;

 - Have the skills to combine your knowledge of program design and data structures (174/175),